-Where a pupil is identified as having SEN, or there are significant emerging concerns, the SENCO and the class teacher will take action to support effective learning by removing any barriers and put effective special educational provision in place taking into account any advice from specialists.
-This SEN support will take the form of a four-part cycle through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the pupil's needs and what supports the pupil in making good progress and securing good outcomes.
+Where a pupil is identified as having SEN, or there are significant emerging concerns, the SENCO and the class teacher will take action to support effective learning by removing any barriers and put effective special educational provision in place considering any advice from specialists.
+This SEN support will take the form of a four-part cycle through which earlier decisions and actions are revisited, refined, and revised with a growing understanding of the pupil's needs and what supports the pupil in making good progress and securing good outcomes.
 This is known as the graduated approach - assess, plan, do, review.

 Parents should always be consulted and kept informed of any action taken to help their child, and of the outcome of this action.
-Due weight will also be given to a pupil's wishes (according to their age, maturity and capability).
-Parents will be notified where their child is receiving SEN Support and the School will share with them the provision that is being put in place.
-This will be regularly reviewed including termly (three times per year) with the parents, the child and teacher at Pupil Progress Meetings.
+Due weight will also be given to a pupil's wishes (according to their age, maturity, and capability).